Learn

 Next is the not-so-fun part of your paycheck.
 The withholdings section covers all of the taxes and other money withheld from your gross pay:

 - Federal income tax: The federal government collects taxes from every paycheck you earn.
-How much you pay in income taxes will depend on how much money you earn and how many allowances you claimed on your W-4 .
+How much you pay in income taxes will depend on how much money you earn and how many allowances you claimed on your W-4.
 (An allowance reduces how much income tax an employer deducts from your paycheck.)
-The United States follows a progressive tax system, which means the more you earn, the more you're taxed.
-For example, take a look at the tax brackets for 2018: If you earn $40,000 in taxable income for the year, then the first $9,525 will be taxed at 10%, the next $29,174 will be taxed at 12%, and the remaining $1,300 will be taxed at 22%.2

 - State income tax: Depending on where you live, you might have to pay state income taxes in addition to federal income taxes.
-State income tax rates vary by state,3 and some states — such as Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming — are income tax-free.4
+State income tax rates vary by state,and some states — such as Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming — are income tax-free.2 (Tennessee and New Hampshire don't tax income, just dividend and interest income.
+This tax is scheduled to be eliminated in both of these states in 2025.)

-- Social Security tax: Every worker is required to contribute a small portion of income (6.2%, up to $128,400) to the Social Security fund, which provides financial assistance to retirees, disabled workers, and families in which a parent or spouse died.
+- Social Security tax: Every worker is required to contribute a percentage of their income (6.2%, on earnings up to $168,600 for the 2024 tax year)3 to the Social Security fund, which provides financial assistance to retirees, disabled workers, and families in which a parent or spouse died.

 - Medicare tax: The government also requires workers to pay into the Medicare system, which is a federal health insurance program for Americans age 65 and older.
-Just 1.45% of your paycheck goes to this tax.
+Just 1.45% of your paycheck goes to this tax but there is no upper limit on the income that is assessed this tax.3

 - Insurance: If you're enrolled in medical, dental, or vision insurance through your employer, any premium you're responsible for paying is taken out of your paycheck as well.